 In a similar vein to stating a call to action.
 Establish a sound reason for the prospect to call you back.
 The reason must be compelling, you made the sales call after all.
 Does something need to happen by a specific date?
 Is there an offer you have that might pique interest?
 Is there enough value in your product to warrant a meeting?

 Even if a prospect might be interested in the product we have to offer, they simply might just be too busy to call you back.
 Although it is impossible to avoid this, you can improve the chances that they will call you back by providing a sense of urgency to your voicemail.
 If you do, they might just make it a priority.

 So, ensure you provide a timeframe in which you would request that that prospect call you back.
 If you come across as vague and non-committal the prospect will have no reason to respond to your request with any urgency.

-To sweeten the chance of them calling you back, you can present a time-sensitive offer.
+To sweeten the chance of them calling you back, you can present a time-sensitive offer, or sales collateral.
 This could be in the form of a discount or some other type of promotion that is only available for a limited time.

 If you have a meeting or event coming up that might be of interest to the prospect, mention this in the voicemail as well.
 You can use this as an opportunity to provide additional value and establish a reason for the prospect to call you back.

 By following these simple steps, you can be sure that your voicemail will be more effective and increase your chances of getting a callback.
 When leaving voicemails, you always want to be thinking, ‘would this prospect be compelled to give me a call based on what I am saying?’.
 If the answer is no, it would be a good idea to improve your sales voicemail script until it does.